jaorduz/jaorduz.github.io/_pages/about.md

   - /about.html
 ---

 **Dr. Javier Orduz** is a passionate educator, researcher, and mentor with a deep commitment to science and community.
-He currently serves as a Visiting Assistant Professor at *Earlham College* and an Instructor at *Baylor University*, where he blends his love for mathematics, physics, and computing to inspire the next generation of scientists and engineers.
+He has served as Visiting Assistant Professor at *Earlham College* and an Instructor at *Baylor University*, where he blends his love for mathematics, physics, and computing to inspire the next generation of scientists and engineers.

 His academic journey spans several countries and institutions—starting as a Research Scholar and Computer Science Instructor at Baylor, and later spending five enriching years as a Postdoctoral Researcher and Associate Professor at *Universidad Nacional Autónoma de México (UNAM)*.
 These experiences shaped his interdisciplinary approach to both research and education.